Proud of My School

 - teasing: making fun of someone

+Bullying is a practice that does not show respect for others in a group.
 Read aloud either My Secret Bully or Chrysanthemum.
-Discuss with the students how the victim of the teasing might have felt.
+Discuss how the victim of the teasing might have felt.
 Discuss why the person might have chosen to tease.
-What do the students think are the best ways to stop teasing (some ideas include walking away, making a joke, and agreeing with the teaser--as in "yeah, my name is funny.")
-Ask the students whether these same techniques work for all conflicts that arise (no, you don't want to make a joke or walk away in many situations).
-Tell the students that in today's lesson, they are going to be assigned a scenario to make into a skit.
-In their skit they will act out positive solutions to conflict situations.
+Talk about some ways to stop teasing (some ideas include walking away, making a joke, and agreeing with the teaser - as in "yeah, my name is funny.")

 Strand PHIL.II Philanthropy and Civil Society